yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide_ver02.md

 <sub>[↥ back to top](#)</sub>

 ---
 ## 3. Restore a document from other GitHub Repo (Day 3)
 ### Background
 Someone accidentally delete the avocado from the guacamole recipe, let's fix it.

+📌 **main concept:**
+1. How to create a local branch and push to GitHub in shell.
+2. Restore

 Follow the command below to create a situation: